2016 International Conference

 Description: The truth squad comes to the conference to introduce and demonstrate tools that programs, advocates and others can use in their communities to answer questions and challenges about research, effectiveness, community coordination and gender considerations.
 A link to all materials introduced will be provided.

-Faculty Squadron: Chris Hall, Chris Huffine, Ted German, Jeffrie Cape, Scott Miller, Bob Agnoli, Lisa Nitsch, Pam Wiseman
+Faculty Squadron: Chris Hall, Chris Huffine, Ted German, Jeffrie Cape, Scott Miller, Bob Agnoli, Pam Wiseman, and Lisa Nitsch

 1:00 pm Connecting Research, Policy, and Practice Evidence: Findings from a National Survey of Batterer Intervention Program Standards Implementation

-Description: Batterer intervention programs (BIPs) are the most common criminal justice program response to prevent continued perpetration of intimate partner violence.
-An estimated half a million men are enrolled in approximately 2,500 BIPs each year in the United States.
-Most states in the U.S. have developed standards to regulate BIPs.
-Standards were intended to encourage uniform effective approaches to stopping violence.
-However, very little information exists about whether and how these policies actually have been implemented, how they should be implemented, and what their impact may be on BIP practices, or more importantly, reductions in intimate partner violence.
-This talk will describe findings from a national interview study of individuals who administer standards that regulate BIP practices in jurisdictions across the United States.
-I describe how program standards were developed and have changed over time, who implements the standards, whether, and how programs are monitored for adherence to the standards, the consequences of non-compliance, barriers programs encounter in attempting to adhere to the standards, and what role research can and should play in the evolving nature of policies that regulate BIP practices.
+Description: This session will describe findings from a national interview study of individuals who administer standards that regulate BIP practices in jurisdictions across the United States.
+It will explore how program standards were developed have changed over time; who implements standards; whether or not programs are monitored for adherence to the standards; the consequences of non-compliance; barriers programs encounter in attempting to adhere to the standards; and what role research can and should play in the evolving nature of policies that regulate BIP practices.

 Faculty: Eric Mankowski